aggelosntou/Linear-Models/README.md

-# Global Development Indicators: A Statistical Analysis for Corruption Control
+Global Development Indicators: A Statistical Analysis for Corruption Control Project Overview
-This project was an assignment for my course in Liner Models.It focuses on the study of global development indicators and the control of corruption through statistical analysis.
-The research initially examines data from various countries, exploring different indicators related to global development.
-A key part of the study involves categorizing certain data into qualitative and quantitative variables, aiming to draw conclusions about averages, variances, and checking for normal distribution.
+This project, completed as part of a course on Linear Models, investigates global development indicators and their relationship with corruption control through statistical analysis.

+Key Objectives
+Data Examination: Analyze data from various countries, focusing on global development indicators.
+Variable Categorization: Classify data into qualitative and quantitative variables.
+Descriptive Statistics: Compute averages, variances, and other descriptive statistics.
+Multiple Linear Regression: Develop a multiple linear regression model to explore relationships between variables.
+Model Validation: Verify model assumptions to ensure robustness.
+ANOVA: Conduct Analysis of Variance (ANOVA) to assess differences in means between dependent and independent variables.
+Methodology
+Data Preparation: Clean and categorize data into appropriate qualitative and quantitative types.
+Descriptive Analysis: Calculate key statistical measures including means, variances, and other relevant statistics.
+Model Building: Create a multiple linear regression model to explore the relationships between indicators and corruption control.
+Assumption Testing: Validate the assumptions of the linear model to ensure accuracy.
+ANOVA Testing: Perform ANOVA to evaluate differences in means across different variables.
+Results and Findings
+The results of this analysis will include:

+Summary statistics of the indicators
+Details of the multiple linear regression model Validation of model assumptions
+ANOVA results highlighting differences in means